influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/administration/configuration.md

 ### Environment variables

-Set any configuration with an environment variable.
+All configuration options can be specified in the configuration file or in an environment variable.
 The environment variable overrides the equivalent option in the configuration file.